mosbuma/Turbofan-Federated-Learning-POC/AMDEX-VERSION.md

 ### engine node

-- removed scheduler
+- removed scheduler, replaced with a single run worker thread that inserts the data
-- use http://<node ip>:800X/process to start creating data for training / testing (X = engine number)
+- use http://<node ip>:800X/process to re-start creating data for training / testing (X = engine number)
 - docker logs engineX --follow for logging